d12frosted/elpa-mirror/melpa/lua-mode-readme.txt

 - Cmd `lua-send-defun': send current top-level function
 - Cmd `lua-send-region': send active region
 - Cmd `lua-restart-with-whole-file': restart REPL and send whole buffer

+To enable on-the-fly linting, make sure you have the luacheck program installed (available from luarocks) and activate `flymake-mode'.

 See "M-x apropos-command ^lua-" for a list of commands.
 See "M-x customize-group lua" for a list of customizable variables.